beom-kwon/bmi-classification/README.md

 Additionally, we calculated the confusion matrix based on the voting results.
 Using the confusion matrix, we calculated true positive rate (TPR), positive predictive value (PPV), F1-score, and accuracy.
 Please run the script named 'step6_majority_voting.m.'
-After executing the .m file, you will find the k-fold cross validation results of the ensemble model.
+After executing the .m file, you will find the k-fold cross-validation results of the ensemble model.

 # Citation